CrendKing/universal-format-on-type/README.md

-Trigger a formatting between the two matching braces whenever user types '}', universally on any languages supporting range formatting.
+Bring VSCode's format-on-type feature to all languages, even if some do not natively support it.

+VSCode gives various powers to language formatters.
+Which features to implement is up to the designers.
+One of such powers is range formatting, which triggers a formatting for the `Format Selection` command.
+Another is format-on-type, which triggers a formatting whenever user types certain characters.
+For language formatters that only implement the former and lack the latter, this extension aims to fill the gap.

+This extension adds 3 types of on-type formatting: closing curly bracket / brace ('}'), newline ('\\n') and semicolon (';') :

-Sometimes a language has a formatter, which has range formatting functionality (i.e. able to "Format Selection"), but lacks on-type formatting (i.e. able to format when user types certain keys).
-This extension adds the on-type formatting specifically for '}' key, to format the code block surrounded by the matching braces.
-It is equivalent to the "Automatically format block when I type a }" feature in Visual Studio 2022.
+* For closing brace, find the matching opening brace and format the block in-between.
+Equivalent to the "Automatically format block when I type a }" feature in Visual Studio.
+* For newline and semicolon, format the current line.
+Equivalent to the "Automatically format statement when I type a ;" feature in Visual Studio.

+This extension comes with settings to customize on which languages will each of the formatting be enabled.
+By default all suitable languages are enabled.

+Note that if a language formatter has already implemented the on-type formatting feature, VSCode may prioritize the language formatter thus ignore this extension.

 ### Requirement

-* The `editor.formatOnType` setting is required to set to `true` to activate the functionality.
+* The setting `editor.formatOnType` must be `true`.
-* A language formatter capable of range formatting.
-Note that if the language formatter also comes with the "on-type" formatting feature, VSCode may prioritize the language formatter over this extension.
+* A language formatter supporting range formatting.

-### Configuration

-The extension comes with capability to customize on which languages will the functionality be used.
-By default all popular languages (such as C/C++, Java, JSON) are included.
-If this is not desired, tweak the `formatOnBrace.languages` setting.